nicolaegues/OT2_group_project/tests/README.md

 The following things can be tested beforehand.
 </p>

+> [!IMPORTANT]
+> If running the scripts from a Linux OS, ensure that the Tkinter bindings are up to date.
+> This can be done using the command ```$ sudo apt install python3-tk``` for Debian based distros.

 ## 1. Testing of the Optimisation Process
 <p align="justify">
 Since no actual liquid-mixing and subsequent measuring/colour recording